 Throughout the process of the review, we have looked carefully at the people who currently access our services.
 This strategy does not seek to create a specific service plan to address the needs of each vulnerable group.
 We have successful existing services developed in partnership that we will continue to improve.
 However, the Strategy and Action Plan reflects gaps in services or additional services we wish to offer which will improve how we tackle homelessness in our area.
 The original Task and Finish group was made up of the following members.
-Membership of any future group will be reviewed once the Strategy is adopted.
+A Member group focused on the delivery of this strategy will continue to meet to review progress on the Action Plan.